 As one of the most economically developed nations in Africa, South Africa is at the forefront of African esports.
 With the help of key organisations such as Mind Sport South Africa and the Confederation of African Esports, South Africa is one of a number of African countries helping to grow esports on the continent.

-According to a report by analytics company Newzoo and gaming platform and publisher Carry1st report, South Africa is the largest market in Africa and has the highest consumer spending at $290m (~£232m).
-An estimated 95 percent of gamers play on mobile, the report estimated, underscoring the importance of mobile esports’ cheaper barrier to entry in supporting the region’s exponential gaming growth.
+According to a report by analytics company Newzoo and gaming platform and publisher Carry1st, South Africa is the largest market in Africa and has the highest consumer spending at $290m (~£232m).
+An estimated 95% of gamers play on mobile, the report estimated, underscoring the importance of mobile esports’ cheaper barrier to entry in supporting the region’s exponential gaming growth.
 Greater developments are also being made to support the region’s PC gaming scene.
 Notably, Carry1st partnered with Riot Games in August 2023 to bring VALORANT servers into South Africa.

 Esports has not been officially recognised as a sport in South Africa.
 Instead, esports is classified as a ‘mind sport’ — in the same category as disciplines such as chess — and is administered by Mind Sports South Africa (MSSA).

 MSSA is a national governing body for all mind sports, including esports, and has been officially recognised by an Act of Parliament in South Africa.

 Notable Tournaments & Leagues